dustin10/kaftui/README.md

 * `schemaRegistryBearerToken` - Bearer authentication token used to connect to the the Schema Registry.
 * `schemaRegistryUser` - Basic authentication user used to connect to the the Schema Registry.
 * `schemaRegistryPass` - Basic authentication password used to connect to the the Schema Registry.
-* `format` - Format of the data contained in the Kafka topic.
+* `valueFormat` - Format the value of the records contained in the Kafka topic are encoded in.
 * `protobufDir` - Path to a directory that contains the `.proto` files that should be used to deserialize protobuf encoded Kafka records.
-* `protobufType` - Fully qualified Protobuf message type that corresponds to the records in the Kafka topic.
+* `valueProtobufType` - Fully qualified Protobuf message type that corresponds to the value of the records in the Kafka topic.
 * `groupId` - Id of the group that the application will use when consuming messages from the Kafka topic.
 * `filter` - JSONPath filter that is applied to a record.
 * `consumerProperties` - Map of additional configuration for the Kafka consumer other than the bootstrap servers and